Observed Drives

 The recommended reading to help prepare for the test is:

-as part of the Skill for Life package and provides you with the information you will need.
+The book is supplied as part of the Advanced Driver Course package and provides you with the information you will need.

 The Highway Code